elotroalex/chiens/_texts/translation.md

 - Killed ...
 I killed him ... with my own hands.
 - It was a November night.
 - We crawled through the sugar cane
 - The cutlasses were laughing at the stars.
-They were making fun of the stars.
+They were mocking the stars.
 - The sugar cane scarred our faces with streams of green blades
 - We crawled, cutlass in hand
 - Suddenly the ruckus broke the silence.
 - {: .pr} We had jumped, we slaves, we dunghill, we beasts with patient hoofs.
 We ran like madmen.
-The gunshots burst ...
-We were striking ...
+The gunshots rang ...
+We were striking them down ...
 The sweat and the blood kept us fresh.
-- {: .pr} We were striking among the cries and the shouts became more strident and a great flame rose from the east: it was the commons burning and the flame flickered softly on our cheeks.
+- {: .pr} We kept striking among the cries, and the shouts grew louder, and a great flame rose from the east: it was the commons burning, and the flame flickered softly on our cheeks.
 - Then we assaulted the master's house.
 - We fired at the windows.
 - We forced the doors.